Free Shipping Australia Wide!

 Belinda Jeffery is one of those cookbook writers that not only explains her recipe for you, but one who tells you about the ambience of the room, the village traditions and shares her baking wisdom very graciously.
 I started with her Rhubarb and strawberry crumble then made this creation below my own.

-I hope you love it, we all thought this dish rocked the Father's Day table on Sunday.
-I have also put together for you our Christmas Baker's Pack including the Spectacular Diced Fruit, Sticky Quince Syrup and our very new Candied Mixed Citrus Peel...Perfect for making this recipe.
-Get in quick we only have 50 packs available at a super special price.
+I hope you love it, this is one of Dad's favourites.
+I have also put together for you our August Bakers Bundle including the Spectacular Diced Fruit and our very new Candied Mixed Citrus Peel...Perfect for making this recipe.
+Get in quick we only have 25 packs available at a super special price.

 The Ultimate Rhubarb Fruit Crumble